-- Networking, face-to-face and virtually, with seasoned professionals around the world in a variety of library and information management roles and business environments through SLA Connect;
+- Opportunities to network, both face-to-face and virtually, with seasoned professionals around the world in a variety of library and information management roles and business environments through SLA Connect;

 - SLA’s 2019 Salary Survey at the member cost to boost your negotiation position and to help you choose your discipline;

-- Connect with professionals in your geographic area and/or your discipline (SLA membership includes free one chapter and one division;
+- Connections with professionals in your geographic area and/or your discipline

-- Develop leadership, marketing, and technical skills by volunteering with SLA communities, the SLA Board, and SLA Committees;
+- Opportunities to develop leadership, marketing, and technical skills by volunteering with SLA communities, the SLA Board, and SLA committees.

 - Student and New Professionals Advisory Council (SNPAC)